Trimble Announces 2024 Tekla Global BIM Awards Winners

 Industrial Project Category: Brewery Roman, Belgium

 The Brewery Roman project, entered by Matthieu Gijbels, was the Best Industrial Project category winner.
-This expansion of one of the oldest family breweries in Belgium started with a 3D scan to generate a high-density point cloud that would serve to identify potential conflicts and fine-tune the model throughout the project.
-This was crucial in the light of the partial preservation and reconstruction of the building's facade.
+This expansion of one of the oldest family breweries in Belgium started with a 3D scan, generating a high-density point cloud to identify potential conflicts and fine-tune the model throughout the project.
+This was crucial, especially given the need to partially preserve and reconstruct the building’s facade.

 Sports & Recreation Projects Category: Al Hudayriyat Island Velodrome, U.A.E.

-The project met BEP and LOD300 requirements by using a combination of Tekla Structures and Autodesk Revit® in tandem.
-The Tekla software was used for the connection design, detailing, fabrication and erection and facilitated cooperation between disciplines like facade, RCC and MEP, enhancing communication and reducing errors through its 3D modeling capabilities.
+The project met BEP and LOD300 requirements, as it used a combination of Tekla Structures and Autodesk Revit® in tandem.
+The Tekla software was used for the connection design, detailing, fabrication and erection and facilitated cooperation among disciplines like facade, RCC and MEP, enhancing communication and reducing errors through its 3D modeling capabilities.
 The Tekla software assisted in managing the complex presetting of the more than 2,500 meters of roof, ensuring the right camber after erection.

 All co-makers were an integral part of the design and production process.
 The plumbing and electrical installers drew their installation in the 2D model after which the engineers from prefab builder Barli converted these to 3D for the timber frame production using Tekla Structures.
 The design by LA Architecten allowed for rapid production and also the delivery planning was optimized for the least waste and impact possible.
 The Tekla model even included fall protection during the factory assembly, slope insulation, kitchen cabinets and overflows.